 - Remove avocado flesh from the skin.
 Place all the avocados in a bowl and mash them up with a fork or potato masher.

-- Add your chopped tomato and onions, cilantro and jalapenos.
+- Add your chopped tomato, cilantro and jalapenos.
 Season to taste with salt.

 - Place the avocado seed back into the guacamole.
 This will keep it from browning!

 How to Keep Guacamole Fresh